return42/sphkerneldoc/linux_src_doc/kernel/sched/fair_c.rst

 .. c:function:: int check_asym_packing(struct lb_env *env, struct sd_lb_stats *sds)

-    Check to see if the group is packed into the sched doman.
+    Check to see if the group is packed into the sched domain.

     :param struct lb_env \*env:
         The load balancing environment.